In this expository article, you’ll see what to expect in your next Personal Training job interview and much more.

 In some ways, a new trainer may be a better prospect than a trainer who is experienced but set in their ways.

-New trainers are often more open-minded and can be molded to meet the needs of the company better than a trainer who isn’t so good at adopting new working practices.
+New trainers are often more open-minded and can be molded to meet the company’s needs better than trainers who aren’t so good at adopting new working practices.

 Increase your confidence NOW by practicing with your friends or family